ToasterTornado/Protest_Dryer_5/README.md

     4. Any information the user would like to provide to enhance recommendations

 ### Page 2: Basic App suggestions
-The most important apps used locally are sugested with download button:
+The most important apps used locally are suggested with download button:

     1. Local public transport app
     2. if exists CityBike or Scooter apps